souuja-ops/restful-booker-API-testing/Performance Tests/Performance Testing Documentation.md

 **Steps**:

 1. Configure a High-Frequency Test:
-    - Use an endpoint like `{{baseUrl}}`/booking and set up a high number of requests in the Collection Runner (e.g., 100).
+    - Use an endpoint like `{{baseUrl}}/booking` and set up a high number of requests in the Collection Runner (e.g., 100).
-2. Check Rate Limiting Headers (if applicable):
+2. Check Rate Limiting Headers:
-    - Some APIs may include headers like X-RateLimit-Limit or X-RateLimit-Remaining.
-    - In the Tests tab, add a check for rate limiting headers:
+    - In the Scripts > Post-response tab, add a check for rate limiting headers:
     ```javascript
     pm.test("Check for rate limiting headers", function () {
         pm.expect(pm.response.headers.has("X-RateLimit-Limit")).to.be.true;